azogue/aiopvpc/README.md

 prices_range: dict = await pvpc_handler.async_download_prices_for_range(start, end)
 ```

-Check [this example on a jupyter notebook](https://github.com/azogue/aiopvpc/blob/master/Notebooks/Download%20PVPC%20prices.ipynb), where the downloader is combined with pandas and matplotlib to plot the electricity prices:
+Check [this example on a jupyter notebook](https://github.com/azogue/aiopvpc/blob/master/Notebooks/Download%20PVPC%20prices.ipynb), where the downloader is combined with pandas and matplotlib to plot the electricity prices.
+To play with it, clone the repo and install the project with `poetry install -E jupyter`, and then `poetry run jupyter notebook`.

 ![sample_pvpc_plot.png](https://github.com/azogue/aiopvpc/blob/master/Notebooks/sample_pvpc_plot.png)